 A proud Texan, William was eating his way through the animal kingdom, until one day he went from being a heavy meat eater to a vegan overnight.
 He made this ethical transformation while in the U.S. Navy, where he spent nearly a decade “sailing the seven seas,” four years of which were spent as a Naval Officer, stationed on two warships, including an aircraft carrier.
 After witnessing “might makes right” mentalities go awry, William has been a vegan for 16 years.

-William lives in Oakland, CA with his partner, Rachel and super-sweet feline rescues, Marmus, Sumalee, and Sophie.
-In his free time, he enjoys photography and is an award winning photographer as evidenced on www.williamrivasrivas.com.
-He also enjoys long-distance running.
-He recently ran a double marathon, raising over $12,000 thousand dollars for ALDF and the protection of animals.”
+William lives in Austin, TX with his partner, Rachel and super-sweet feline rescues, Marmus and Sophie.
+In his free time, he enjoys photography and long-distance running.
+He recently ran a double marathon, raising over $12,000 for ALDF and the protection of animals.”
 He’s active with the local chapter of the Association of Fundraising Professionals, Texas Humane Legislation Network, and serves on the Leadership Council for the Workers Defense Project.

 Erika Mathews works closely with ALDF donors in the New York region in crafting their philanthropic legacies for animals.
 She holds a bachelor’s degree in English and Journalism from Rutgers University.
 Erika brings 20 years of experience working for animal protection organizations.
 Prior to her work at ALDF, Erika worked for the American Society for the Prevention of Cruelty to Animals.
 She has worked in all aspects of development, including direct mail, major gifts, planned giving, capital campaigns, foundation and corporate gifts as well as events and publicity, most recently as vice president of development and communications at St. Hubert’s Animal Welfare Center.
 Erika also worked for Liberty Humane Society and the Marine Mammal Stranding Center in New Jersey, and she served on the board of The Grey Muzzle Organization and the Animal Welfare Federation of New Jersey.